Aelto/tw3-cahirc-language/README.md

 ```
 In macro definitions to find/replace pieces of text.
 The find & replace patterns
 a edited by the parameters of the macro while expanding.

+# Projects using the `cahir` language
+ - [Random Encounters Reworked](https://github.com/Aelto/tw3-random-encounters-reworked), another project of mine, was recently translated to the language and compiles/runs successfully.
+It is composed of 20K+ lines of code.